oonisim/AWS-CloudFormation/README.md

 1. In the CloudFormation, [create a new stack](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new).
 2. Uplooad the [DL3Tier.awscf.json](https://github.com/oonisim/AWS-CloudFormation/blob/master/DL3Tier.awscf.json) template file.
-3. Provide the parameters.
-KeyPair is the AWS key pair name for the SSH logins to the instances.
+3. Provide the parameters. <br>
+   KeyPair is the AWS key pair name for the SSH logins to the instances.<br>
+   SSH is only allowed from the SSHAllowIPAddress (or modify the Security Group form the AWS console).<br>

 ![alt text](https://github.com/oonisim/AWS-CloudFormation/blob/master/snapshots/DL.parameters.png)